iuux/adrx-quicknotes/README.md

 - Console displays an error if a note's category ID isn't in the supplied data feed, such as `DATABASE ERROR: Category does not exist (id: 2)`.

-### Categorizing notes
+### Listing notes

-In the navigation list, categories are sorted alphabetically, ignoring letter case.
-The *Unspecified* category is placed last.
-Notes are sorted sorted alphabetically, ignoring letter case, within their respective category.
+- Notes are sorted sorted alphabetically, ignoring letter case, within their respective category.

 ### Creating a note